 You are lucky because of the fine symmetry of your face.
 Feature it with playful models that are wider than your forehead and have a thin temple.
 Try frames with details on the bottom.
 Try aviators or rectangular sunnies with slightly squared edges on the bottom and slightly rounded tops.

 The best frames for round faces are those that showcase your beautiful soft features with angular lines to look your best.
-Try square wayfares.
+Try square wayfarer.
 When your goal is to give the illusion of a more oval face try square frames that are wider than high.
 Do you want to widen your eyes?
 Try sunnies with a wide bridge or a bridge in another color.

 An oval face is like a blank canvas as it is very balanced.
 This means you don’t have to worry about which sunglass frames are best for you.
 You can pull off any style with great confidence.
 Try frames wider than your face, choose frames that cover your eyebrows, and experiment with cool looks that match your personal style.